Pro-Bar Halligan 30-Inch - This is the "Official Forcible Entry Tool used by FDNY".

-The PRO-BAR (also called a Halligan bar, Halligan tool or simply Halligan) is a special tool commonly used in the fire and rescue service.
+The Pro-Bar is 30" long and is Drop Forged, One Piece Construction of alloy steel.
+The Pro-Bar (also called a Halligan bar, Halligan tool or simply Halligan) is a special tool commonly used in the fire and rescue service.
 It was designed by and named after Hugh Halligan, a First Deputy Fire Commissioner in the New York City Fire Department.
 The Halligan is a multipurpose prying tool consisting of a claw (or fork), a blade (or adz), and a pick, which is especially useful in quickly breaking through many types of locked doors.
 The adz (An edge tool used to cut and shape wood) or fork end of the tool can be used to break in through an outward swinging door by forcing the tool between the (A swinging or sliding barrier that will close the entrance to a room or building or vehicle) door and doorjamb and prying the two apart.
 Along with the K-tool and the adz or fork end a lock can easily be pulled.
 There are many other uses of the Halligan tool, including vehicle rescue and opening of walls.
 A Halligan bar and an axe can be joined together to form what is known as a married set, or set of irons.

 Bought this Halligan when my first one (not Pro-Bar) was stolen.
 The replacement is better than the original!
 All Hands Fire Equipment was a great company to work with.
 Thanks.